Manasseh of Judah: Religious policies

 2 Kings 21:10 suggests that several prophets combined their condemnation of Manasseh.
 The Pulpit Commentary identifies the prophets as probably Isaiah and Habakkuk and possibly Nahum and Zephaniah.
 Manasseh's response was to persecute those who had bitterly condemned the popular syncretism.
 The prophets were put to the sword (Jeremiah 2:30).
 Exegetical tradition relates that Isaiah, Manasseh's own grandfather, suffered a particularly painful execution, sawn in two under the king's orders.
 "Innocent blood" reddened the streets of Jerusalem.
 For many decades those who sympathized with prophetic ideas were in constant peril.

-Arnold J. Toynbee considers that Manasseh was a pious conservative, defending the faith of his ancestors from Yahweh-only iconoclasts.
+Conversely, rather than as lapses from a previous strict Mosaic monotheism, accounting for contemporary domestic and foreign counterparts, Arnold J. Toynbee thinks as nearer to historical truth of Manasseh as well as Amon as pious conservatives, defending the faith of their ancestors.